depalmafarr/qa-capstone-client/README.md

 ### Future fixes/issues

-- Question/answer voting +1 -1
+- Question/answer voting, upvote/downvote system
 - Specific sections you can ask and answer in
 - Styling changes